CloudCannon/astro-starter/README.md

 ### Image Optimization

-[Astro `<Image />`](https://docs.astro.build/en/guides/images/#image--astroassets) is used in the two placeholder components in this template.
+An [Astro Image](https://docs.astro.build/en/guides/images/#image--astroassets) is used in the two placeholder components in this template.
-An Astro `<Image />` will process an image in your src/assets/images folder, and output an optimized image, like below:
+An Astro Image will process an image in your src/assets/images folder, and output an optimized image, like below:

 ```html
 <img